JorgeCastilloPrz/jorgecastilloprz.github.io/book/index.md

 ### The content

-> This book is currently in the works 🚧 and will be pre-launched very soon.
-The book will cover the following topics among many others.
+> The book covers following topics among many others.

 * Composable functions in depth.
 What they represent and their properties.
 * Annotations provided by the Compose runtime and their detailed purpose.